AlexHahnPublic/AlgoTradingPlatform_Beta/README.md

 # AlgoTradingPlatform_Beta

-After working at an Investment bank in technology and automations for over two years I've decided that a major pre-grad school project that could demonstrate my merit and expertise would be to take what I've learned and build a full, front to back, STP, trading platform.
+After working at an Investment bank in technology and automations for over two years I've decided that a substancial pre-grad school project that could demonstrate my merit and expertise would be to take what I've learned and build a full, front to back, STP, trading platform.

 This project will entail original ground up development using technologies
 including: Python (Scripting, Pandas, NumPy, Scikit-learn, SciPy, etc), MySQL